ibois-epfl/script-sync/README.md

 ## References

 There are a lot of plug-ins that allow to run Python in Rhino.
 Among them, [CodeListener](https://github.com/ccc159/CodeListener) was working until RhinoV8 and it was a source of inspiration for this project.
 This is a simplified version, but it can run `C#` and both `IronPython` and `CPython` in RhinoV8.

-## Citation
-This project is part of the research activities of the [IBOIS lab](https://www.epfl.ch/labs/ibois/) at EPFL.
-It was developed and currently maintained by [Andrea Settimi](https://github.com/9and3).

 ## For more information